A staffing agency can be a very lucrative business, especially if you’re able to manage a critical need: cash flow.

 That’s what Earl Lerner, President of Stewart Staffing Solutions, discovered.
 “With factoring, we get a working capital lender that does all of our temp business,” Lerner said.
 “We can borrow 100 percent of the funds minus a few pennies.”

-Cash flow gaps can mean lost opportunities
+Cash flow gaps at staffing companies can mean lost opportunities

 Think about it: when you run a staffing agency, you typically need to compensate full-time employees weekly and have a plan to manage cash flow for daily operational expenses.
 If you don’t have any financing options to keep cash flow stable, you’ll end up reaching into your own pocket.